gnani-ai/text-to-speech/README.md

                          "ssmlGender":string <ssml_gender of user>
               },
                "audioConfig": {
-                          "audioEncoding": string <audio_encoding of the response string>
+                          "audioEncoding": string <audio_encoding of the response string>, "sampleRate" : integet <samplerate of the response audio >" }
-               }
         }
 ```